 Most of my experience with Australian Grey Nurse sharks has been in the cave at Magic Point near Maroubra in Sydney.
 Typically you are not allowed to enter the cave because of the potential impact on the sharks.

 However in the process of getting the images for this site and my articles on the Grey Nurse.
-After being extensively coached on what and what not to do, I was fortunate to be allowed to spend a reasonable amount of time in there.
+And, after being extensively coached on what and what not to do, I was fortunate to be allowed to spend a reasonable amount of time in there.